helm/charts/incubator/cassandra/README.md

 ## Prerequisites

-- Kubernetes 1.4+ with Beta APIs enabled
+- Kubernetes 1.4+ with Beta APIs enabled (Kubernetes 1.5.3+ for Azure)
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart